Regulus343/Nxs/readme.md

 	cd Nxs-master/installation
 	./install.sh

-The script will download Nxt from download.nxtcrypto.org along with a SHA-256 hash to compare Nxt's zip archive to.
+The script will download Nxt from download.nxtcrypto.org according to the version in `installation/resources/version.sh` along with a SHA-256 hash to compare Nxt's zip archive to.
 If it fails, the installation script will abort.
 If the hash matches the file, the installation process will continue.
-When installation is finished, Nxt will automatically be started up.
+This feature is very much considered "alpha" and may not function exactly as expected.
+Please report any bugs to the [Issues](https://github.com/Regulus343/Nxs/issues) page.

 **Manual Installation for Version 0.8+:**